leonidg/gitdoc/Git.md

 Thus, everything we've talked about so far applies.
 Two branches can have a lot in common or very little.
 They're just histories of commits pointing back (ultimately to some common ancestor), so they can contain commits that totally delete files, change them, add lines, whatever.

 The only additional thing that a branch has is the branch _name_, which is technically a _reference_ to a commit.
-Think of it as a label that points to a particular commit—in particular, the last commit on that branch.
+Think of it as a label that points to a particular commit&mdash;in particular, the last commit on that branch.
 So you can think of the name as that branch's personal `HEAD`.

 From Git's internal point of view, that "reference" is actually all that matters as far as keeping track of the branch.
 When you create a branch, you give it a name and a commit to point to, which creates the history as far as that branch is concerned.
 You don't actually need a branching situation like in the diagram above, where each branch contains commits that the other doesn't have.